Chavalentas/Software_Deployment/Lab2/README.md

 # Lab 2
 The following document describes my approach to the task.
-The web application is a demonstrative REST-API that manipulates an object array.
+The web application is a demonstrative REST-API returns the message **Hello World**.
-The unit tests were made with Mocha and Chai.

 ## Links I used to solve the task
 * https://www.youtube.com/watch?v=ob4UER3wfp8